-- (a) Meters used in type 1, 2, 3, 4, 4A, 5, and 6 metering installations must comply with any applicable specifications or guidelines (including transitional arrangements) specified by the National Measurement Institute under the National Measurement Act, and must also meet the relevant requirements of Australian Standards and International Standards: - (i) For type 1, 2, 3, 4, 4A, and 5 (including type 3 and 4 whole current) metering installation measurement elements: AS 62052.11, AS 62053.21 and AS 62053.22. - (ii) For type 6 metering installation measurement elements: AS 1284.1, AS 62053.21 and AS 62052.11 - (b) CTs for type 1, 2, 3, 4, 4A, 5 and 6 metering installations must meet the relevant requirements of AS 60044.1 and must also comply with any applicable specifications or guidelines specified by the National Measurement Institute under the National Measurement Act. - (c) VTs for type 1, 2, 3, 4, 5 and 6 metering installations must meet the relevant requirements of AS 60044.2, AS 60044.3, AS 60044.5 and AS 1243 and must also comply with any applicable specifications or guidelines (including transitional arrangements) specified by the National Measurement Institute under the National Measurement Act. - (d) New CTs and VTs must comply with current Australian Standards. - (e) In-service and grandfatherered CTs and VTs must comply with the Australian Standard that applied at the time of installation (for in-service) or purchase (for grandfathered). - (f) Unless otherwise permitted by the NER, the MC must ensure that new meters and related equipment used at a connection point have a valid pattern approval issued under the authority of the National Measurement Institute or, until relevant pattern approvals exist, a valid type test certificate issued by a NATA accredited laboratory or a body recognised by NATA under the ILAC mutual recognition scheme.
+- (a) Meters used in type 1, 2, 3, 4, 4A, 5, and 6 metering installations must comply with any applicable specifications or guidelines (including transitional arrangements) specified by the National Measurement Institute under the National Measurement Act, and must also meet the requirements of Australian Standards and International Standards: - (i) For type 1, 2, 3, 4, 4A, and 5 (including type 3 and 4 whole current) metering installation measurement elements: AS 62052.11, AS 62053.21 and AS 62053.22. - (ii) For type 6 metering installation measurement elements: AS 1284.1, AS 62053.21 and AS 62052.11. - (b) CTs for type 1, 2, 3, 4, 4A, 5 and 6 metering installations must meet the requirements of AS 60044.1, AS 60044.3 (combined transformers), or IEC 61869.1 (General Requirements) and IEC 61869.2 (CT) and must also comply with any applicable specifications or guidelines specified by the National Measurement Institute under the National Measurement Act. - (c) VTs for type 1, 2, 3, 4,5 and 6 metering installations must meet the requirements of AS 60044.2 (Inductive VT), AS 60044.3 (combined transformers), AS 60044.5 (Capacitor VT) and AS 1243 (three-phase VT) or or IEC 61869.1 (General Requirements) and IEC 61869.3 (Inductive VT) and must also comply with any applicable specifications or guidelines (including transitional arrangements) specified by the National Measurement Institute under the National Measurement Act. - (d) New CTs and VTs must comply with current Australian Standards or International Standards as identified in paragraphs (b) and (c). - (e) In-service and grandfathered CTs and VTs must comply with the Australian Standard that applied at the time of installation (for in-service) or purchase (for grandfathered). - (f) Unless otherwise permitted by the NER, the MC must ensure that new meters and related equipment used at a connection point have a valid pattern approval issued under the authority of the National Measurement Institute or, until relevant pattern approvals exist, a valid type test certificate issued by a NATA accredited laboratory or a body recognised by NATA under the ILAC mutual recognition scheme.
 Relevant approval certificates must be provided to AEMO on request. - (g) A visible display must be provided to display, at a minimum, the cumulative total energy for each register measured by that metering installation. - (h) Any programmable settings available within the metering installation, or any peripheral device that will affect the resolution of displayed or stored data, must meet the relevant requirements of AS 62052.11, AS 62053.21 and AS 62053.22 and must comply with any applicable specifications or guidelines specified by the National Measurement Institute under the National Measurement Act.